SHUR1K-N/AMZNNinja-Amazon-URL-Shortener/README.md

 <p>Example Execution</p>
 </div>

 This project was created in Python, for personal use.
-Sending friends Amazon URLs were an eyesore, so this just *had* to be conceived as soon as I noticed a consistent pattern of redundancy within Amazon URLs.
+Sending friends Amazon URLs was an eyesore, so this was conceived as soon as I noticed a consistent pattern of redundancy within Amazon URLs.

 ## Dependencies to PIP-Install
 - **colorama** (for colors)